FOSSEE/st-scripts/matrices/script.rst

 {{{ switch to next slide, outline slide }}}

-In this tutorial we will learn about matrices, creating matrices using direct data, by converting a list and matrix operations.
+In this tutorial we will learn about matrices, creating matrices using direct data, converting a list and matrix operations.
 Finding inverse of a matrix, determinant of a matrix, eigen values and eigen vectors of a matrix, norm and singular value decomposition of matrices.